 Lakewood-Amedex has developed an antimicrobial agent Nu-8, to be infused via a catheter directly into the bladder.
 Nu-8 directly depolarizes bacterial cell membranes, and as such, its bactericidal action is extremely rapid and dramatic.
 The very nature of this rapid, single treatment to treat cUTI has the potential to save billions of dollars in hospital stays and lengthy treatments by conventional standard of care antibiotics.
 Additionally, instillation of the bactericidal solution directly to the site of infection in the bladder has the advantage of minimizing or altogether avoiding systemic antibiotic exposure and side effects.
 This is especially important to preserve a healthy gut microbiome in this vulnerable patient population.

 Preclinical studies have demonstrated no emergence of bacterial resistance to the activity of Nu-8.
 In an environment where multidrug-resistant organisms are common in patients with recurrent cUTI, Nu-8 appears to possess an ideal profile to treat an increasingly common clinical condition that costs healthcare systems many billions of dollars worldwide.

-Lakewood-Amedex plans to begin a Phase 1/2a escalating dose, adaptive arm study in H2 2019, following an IND filing earlier that year, expecting topline clinical data to be available by H2 2020.
+Lakewood-Amedex plans to begin a Phase 1/2a escalating dose, adaptive arm study in H2 2023, following an IND filing earlier that year.
 An adaptive Phase 2b trial in patients who have evidence of cUTI is then planned to follow.